PostHog/posthog.com/contents/handbook/story.md

 We had a fantastic year.
 While the tech market crashed, we grew 6x and reached $MM in revenue, with a sub-2 month CAC payback period.
 We're now aiming to hit $10M ARR as our next goal, with a gross margin of 70% - both of which should mean we've got all the metrics needed for the next fundraise.

-We optimized revenue growth, through implementing a product-led CRM for our customer success team, adding to our marketing team size, and creating a 2-person growth engineering team.
+We optimized revenue growth by implementing a product-led CRM for our customer success team, adding to our marketing team size, and creating a 2-person growth engineering team.
 These teams all make a big difference!

 We deepened all of our product areas significantly - we're frequently winning as a standalone session recording, feature flagging or experimentation tool.
 Session recording usage started to match product analytics usage.

-Our infra is far more stable and scalable - much more of it runs as code.
+Our infrastructure is far more stable and scalable - much more of it runs as code.
 We can now offer EU- or US-based hosting for our customers' data.

 We're 38 people in lots of countries.
 We're not adding lots of headcount over the next 12 months though - we're staying lean and letting revenue continue to rise rapidly.

-### Feb 2023: focus on mass adoption
+### Feb 2023: Focus on mass adoption

 We're very doing well at monetizing high-growth startups due to our optimization work, averaging over 15% MoM for the last 6 months.